omine-me/FinalCheck/README.md

 ## Installation
 #### Download
-Download a .zip file from [here](https://github.com/omine-me/FinalCheck/releases).
+Download a .zip file from [Gumroad](https://omineme.gumroad.com/l/finalcheck) or [GitHub](https://github.com/omine-me/FinalCheck/releases)
 #### Installation
 Install the addon from Edit -> Preferences... -> Add-ons -> Install...
 You don't have to extract zip file.